DSI-EDA-2022/EDA-project-ex/README.md

 ** MAKE SURE YOUR REPOSITORY IS PRIVATE**

-File structure example for final projects.
+File structure *example* for final projects.
 Each project should have a readMe file that explains their file structure and key files.
 Yours should have a bit more detail than this example and should be tailored to your project (so feel free to adjust as useful, but make sure it is very organized).

 1. Preprocessing folder

 - This folder contains organized and annotated R code for exploring the data, wrangling the data, joining data, and any other steps needed to get us to our final clean data csv file.
-There are 5 files:
+There are 2 files:

     1. cross-sectional analysis: In this section we performed an initial cross sectional analysis to better understand the our dataset.
 This is a collection of our initial notes that inspired the later analyses for the project.
 We looked into various aspect X, Y, and Z.
     2. case-study analysis: This folder contains code for our case study analysis where we zero in on one X to deeply exmaine patterns of A, B, and C.